 Eric Zino has been the director of the Haddonfield Public Library since 2016.
 He previously worked for Lyrasis as a consultant serving the Mid-Atlantic region, and as the assistant director of the Burlington County College Library.
 Originally settled in 1682, Haddonfield is a community with a rich history.
 The library is currently working with multiple Haddonfield organizations on projects that preserve and expand access to those legacies.

-Kathleen Melgar is the Director of the Asbury Park Public Library, where she combines her lifelong love of libraries with a deep commitment to her community.
+Kathleen Melgar is the director of the Asbury Park Public Library, where she combines her lifelong love of libraries with a deep commitment to her community.
 A founding member of the Asbury Park African American Music Project (APAMP), Kathleen helped launch this initiative as an oral history project at the library, preserving and celebrating the city’s rich cultural heritage.
 With a Master’s degree in Library and Information Science from Rutgers University, Kathleen and her staff have led efforts to strengthen the library’s role as a cornerstone of community life.
 She has championed initiatives in digital literacy, educational support, and cultural engagement, ensuring the library evolves with the needs of its diverse patrons.

 2-2:30 p.m.: Break